vespCV/hornet3000/README.md

 # Vespa Computer Vision: Detect Asian Hornets on Rasberry Pi
-This project aims to develop a computer vision model for detecting Asian hornets (Vespa velutina) using a Raspberry Pi.
-Citizen scientists, beekeepers, and other hornet hunters can use this tool to capture images of hornets and report sightings on waarnemingen.nl.
+This project focuses on building a computer vision model on a headless Raspberry Pi to detect Asian hornets (Vespa velutina) in the field.
+This approach allows for continuous data collection without requiring constant monitoring.
+Analyzing the images afterward provides flexibility in identifying hornets and reporting them on waarnemingen.nl (observations.org).

 ## Project Summary

+- The Raspberry Pi operates headless, functioning without a monitor or keyboard.
-- The Raspberry Pi can be configured to capture an image at regular intervals (e.g., every 15 seconds) during active time.
+- It can be configured to capture an image at regular intervals (e.g., every 15 seconds) during active time.
-- The captured image can then be analyzed for the presence of Asian hornets.
 - If a Asian hornet is detected, the image with a timestamp is be saved to a microSD card.
+- Captured images are stored on a microSD card for later retrieval.
 - [Step-by-Step Instructions for Building a Hornet Detector](https://github.com/vespCV/hornet3000/blob/main/manuals/buildingAsianHornetDetector.md)